 The windmill quilt block looks like the blades of a windmill.
-It is really easy to make using strips of fabric and here I will show you the basic version and a striped variation.
-These blocks can be used in different colors variations to give totally different effects.
+It is really easy to make using strips of fabric, and here I will show you the basic version and a striped variation.
+These windmill blocks can be used in different color variations to give totally different effects.

 What Is a Windmill Quilt Block?

 The block we will be discussing here is also sometimes called the ‘Chunky Windmill Quilt Block’!
 This version of the windmill quilt block is a wonderfully easy version that looks exactly like the blades of a windmill.

 To create this one, you need only two fabrics, one darker and one lighter.
 You should aim to have a strong contrast so that your windmill blades stand out clearly.

 There is occasionally some confusion about this windmill quilt block, as the pinwheel quilt block is often also called a windmill block.
 You can see they are quite different in construction.